rauhul/swift-org-website/_posts/2024-01-20-swift-everywhere-embedded-on-playdate.md

 ## Powered Up!

-// FIXME: Improve this conclusion

 Thanks for joining me on this journey; from refining the Swift Playdate API to tackling complex issues involving calling conventions, CPU configurations, and memory layout disparities, the process was both challenging and rewarding.

 Now, with all the obstacles addressed, creating a game with Swift on the Playdate is a streamlined process.
-Just run `make` and let Swift shine with a development experience that is not only expressive but also performant.
+All the code examples in this post can be found in the [swift-playdate-examples](https://github.com/apple/swift-playdate-examples) repository with accompanying getting started documentation.
+Run `make` and let Swift shine with a development experience that is not only expressive but also performant.

 I hope this post encourages you to explore the possibilities of using Swift in unconventional environments.
 Feel free to reach out with your experiences, questions, or game ideas!

-One last time, the examples in this post can be found in the [swift-playdate-examples](https://github.com/apple/swift-playdate-examples) repository with accompanying getting started documentation.

 Happy coding! 🎮